Exceptional Item Request

 Strengthen Texas’ firefighting and emergency response capacity to better serve the needs of the state.

-As the state agency responsible for wildfire suppression in Texas, the Texas A&M Forest Service, or TFS, delivers wildfire response and protection through the Texas Wildfire Protection Plan.
+As the state agency responsible for wildfire suppression in Texas, the Texas A&M Forest Service, or TAMFS, delivers wildfire response and protection through the Texas Wildfire Protection Plan.
 This plan emphasizes ongoing analysis and aggressive emergency response as wildfires exceed local response capabilities.
 It also provides the framework for the delivery of all-hazard emergency response.

 - Continuing population growth and development as cities and towns expand into previously rural areas place more Texas citizens at risk of wildfire every year.

 - With over 90% of all Texas wildfires caused by human activity and 86% occurring within two miles of a community, the human impact is tremendous.

 - Over the last five fiscal years, Texas reported 45,424 wildfires for nearly 2 million acres and 23,336 homes saved.

 - The total impact of the Texas Wildfire Protection Plan for FY 2005-FY 2019 is $16.4 billion in property values saved.

 Because of TAMFS emergency management skills developed in wildfire response, the Texas Division of Emergency Management, or TDEM, calls on the agency to support state response efforts.
 TAMFS is involved in various disasters and emergency events, such as floods, tornados, ice storms, hurricanes and COVID-19.
 At TDEM’s request, TAMFS mobilized 2,004 agency personnel to non-wildfire disasters since 2015.